 There are a lot of mistakes people make when visiting Paris.
 From thinking they’ll be able to waltz up to the viewing deck of the Eiffel Tower without having to wait in line, to imagining a private viewing of the Mona Lisa at the Louvre.
 But these are all well-documented.
-The mistakes that people don’t know about often arise when booking Paris vacation apartment rentals.
+The mistakes that people don’t know about often arise when booking Paris luxury vacation apartment rentals.
 From country to country and even city to city, the customs and traditions surrounding vacation rentals vary, so it’s well worth educating yourself on the quirks of Parisian rentals.
 Paris is a unique and beautiful city and getting familiar with its unique and beautiful ways will ensure you can make the most out of your visit.
-So, without further ado, here are the common mistakes tourists make when booking Paris vacation apartment rentals.
+So, without further ado, here are the common mistakes tourists make when booking Paris luxury vacation rentals for their trip in France.

 Mistake 1: Expecting everything to be like it is at home

-Arriving in Paris and expecting everything to be like it is at home will leave you disappointed.
+Arriving in Paris and expecting everything to be like it is at home in your Paris vacation rental will leave you disappointed.
 While you’ll still have plenty of your home comforts, Parisian apartments might be a bit different (and all the better for it!).
 One of the beauties of traveling is experiencing new places and cultures and not having a cookie cutter experience that mirrors what you get at home.

 Because of how old buildings were constructed and the space constraints, it’s common for washing machines to be in the kitchen (and without a dryer, or a combo one that never dries anything anyway), for fridges to be small, and for toilets to be in a separate room from the shower and sink.
 Accepting these differences may make your stay in Paris even more enjoyable, but if there are certain things that you really don’t want to experience the French way, then make sure you check ahead of time so you’re not caught off guard.